UC-MACSS/persp-analysis/students/kwon_hyunku/PERSP_HW06.md

-Though the measurement has vindicated its validity (Bonica 2013, 2014), providing candidates’ ideologies alone might be understood in a distorted way by voters???it’s a too simplified information.
+Though the measurement has vindicated its validity (Bonica 2013, 2014), providing candidates’ ideologies alone might be understood in a distorted way by voters—it’s a too simplified information.
 I’ll discuss some ways to ameliorate this issue in the last section.

 Beneficence
 -----------